scrambldchannel/scrambldchannel/README.md

 - Currently working with Python, TM1, Big Query, Airflow and dbt.
 Also had some backend fun recently with FastAPI
 - https://dashingelephant.xyz

-When not green here I might be getting paid to be [ni-asutcliffe](https://github.com/ni-asutcliffe)
+When not green here I might be getting paid to be [ni-asutcliffe](https://github.com/ni-asutcliffe) (or might just be outdoors instead)